Appointment of an Educational Representative, Educational Surrogate Parent, or Developmental Services Decision-Maker

 14. Document the court’s limiting of the parent/legal guardian’s developmental services decision-making rights and the appointment of the developmental services decision-maker on the “Summary of the Current Health Condition” under the Summary Page of the Health Notebook.

-15. Upon receipt of the court’s minute order, the completed and signed JV 535, and/or the JV 536 from the court:
+15. Upon receipt of the court’s minute order, the completed and signed JV-535, and/or the JV-536 from the court:

 1. File copies of these forms in the Court Documents folder and the Psychological/Medical/Dental/School report folder.